fgimenez/devstack-cookbook/README.md

-This cookbook sets up a devstack (http://devstack.org/) vm based on Vagrant (1.4+) and VirtualBox.
+This cookbook sets up an up to date devstack vm (http://devstack.org/) based on Vagrant (1.4+) and VirtualBox.
 Just:

     ./bootstrap.sh